theworkingmen/idb/PITCHME.md

 <br>

--Mitchell Traylor
+- Mitchell Traylor
--Abel Tesfaye
+- Abel Tesfaye
--Neal Friesenhahn
+- Neal Friesenhahn
--Christian Onuogu
+- Christian Onuogu
--Sungsup Lee
+- Sungsup Lee

 ---

 ## So, we should probably work on this as a group
--Anything else past here just came with the template
+- Anything else past here just came with the template

 ---